 Then compare your site to those competitors’ scores.
 By doing that, you will notice if your website is going to compete well for your target keyword or not, and mostly you can consider that as the “SEO competition analysis.”

-Tactic 2 - Target different variations to your primary keyword
+Tactic 2 - Acquire faster positioning by targeting variations to your primary keyword